 This program gives students the opportunity to work as a student leader in a variety of college settings.
 Student Ambassadors conduct campus tours and provide assistance to prospective students through personal contact and correspondence.
-They are also involved in recruitment, promotional and special events, high school visitations, and working with international and multi-cultural students.
+They are also involved in recruitment, promotional and special events, high school visitations, and working with international and multicultural students.
 Students are selected through a competitive application and interview process.
 Students may be paid at an hourly rate, a tuition grant or a combination of both.

-Student Center Management and Leadership Team
+Student Leadership Team

-strep@chemeketa.edu
+st-leadership@chemeketa.edu

-This team works on a variety of projects including student center management, campus clubs, Student Book Exchange and Student Leadership Development.
-Duties include front counter reception, maintenance of display cases and bulletin boards and public areas of the Student Center, maintence of clubs workroom, mailboxes, and club forms.
-Organizes the Council of Clubs and Club Fairs.
-In addition, this group organizes and runs the Student Book Exchange and assists with projects for the Student Leadership Development Program.
+This team works on a variety of projects including campus clubs, The Book Closet and the Student Leadership Development program.
+Duties include maintenance of clubs workroom, and club forms.
+The team organizes the Council of Clubs and Club Fairs.
+In addition, this group organizes and runs the The Book Closet and assists with projects for the Student Leadership Development Program.
 Students are selected through an application and interview process to determine their interests, abilities and experience.
 Students may be paid at an hourly rate, a tuition grant or a combination of both.
 Federal Work Study recipients are eligible to apply.